 Why It's Hot: In its new life in the property that originally opened in 1890 as an exclusive men's club, the Chicago Athletic Association Hotel operates as a lifestyle hotel catering to well-heeled men and women.
-In addition to 241 guest rooms, the biggest draws are its dining and drinking establishments that attract locals as well as tourists: Cindy’s, a rooftop restaurant and bar reminiscent of a Great Lakes beach house; gourmet burger shop Shake Shack, a New York-based chain by famed restaurateur Danny Meyer; Milk Room, an eight-seat microbar offering pastries and coffee during the day and high-concept cocktails by night; Game Room, which houses two bocce courts, pool tables and table games; and Cherry Circle Room, an all-day restaurant that's cocktail focused.
+In addition to 241 guest rooms, the biggest draws are its dining and drinking establishments that attract locals as well as tourists: Cindy’s, a rooftop restaurant and bar with stunning city views, reminiscent of a Great Lakes beach house; gourmet burger shop Shake Shack, a New York-based chain by famed restaurateur Danny Meyer; Milk Room, an eight-seat microbar offering pastries and coffee during the day and high-concept cocktails by night; Game Room, which houses two bocce courts, pool tables and table games; and Cherry Circle Room, an all-day restaurant that's cocktail focused.

 The Neighborhood: CAAH is located in the heart of downtown Chicago and across the street from Millennium Park.
 That's as centrally located as you get in the Windy City, which means you're in walking distance to a number of cultural attractions such as Art Institute of Chicago, a number of high-profile theaters and Chicago Symphony Center.
 Two blocks away is the famed State Street (that "Great Street"), which boasts the Block Thirty Seven shopping center.

 Address: 12 S. Michigan Ave.Continue to 3 of 10 below.

 03 of 10